adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 After running these steps, a user can run MR-link to identify causal relationships.

-If you already have two genotype file from which you want to simulate phenotypes in two separate cohort please go to step 2.
+If you already have two genotype files from which you want to simulate phenotypes in two separate cohort please go to step 2.

 #### Requirements for simulations of genotypes